 Museoplan is a multidisciplinary consulting practice working with museums, private collectors, and architects to design the presentation of cultural collections.
-We offer a broad range of services intended both for institutions and for design professionals, including gallery planning and exhibition design, needs analysis and programming, as well as architectural design and urban planning for cultural projects.
+We offer a broad range of services intended both for institutions and for design professionals; these include gallery planning and exhibition design, needs analysis and programming, as well as architectural design and urban planning for cultural projects.

 Museoplan was founded in 2006; its two principals, Stephen Rustow and Caroline Voss, have over four decades of design experience on internationally recognized museum projects including the Musée du Louvre, MoMA, and the Musée d’Orsay among many others.

 Exhibition Design: We approach each exhibition as an innovative collaboration, putting design in the service of curatorial objectives.
-The comprehensive treatment of wall surfaces, cases, material supports and lighting, with the systematic integration of conservation standards, is key to the success of both temporary and permanent exhibitions.
+For both temporary and permanent installations, we start with the objects or thematic material that is the exhibition's focus and design wall surfaces, material supports, cases and lighting with a systematic integration of conservation standards.

 Needs Analysis & Programming: We evaluate existing museum facilities and the development potential of expansion sites, including zoning and massing studies.
-We write program briefs that clearly delineate a project’s size, character and organization and which continue to be relevant conceptual frameworks throughout the design process, while leaving sufficient latitude to the design team to adapt and reinterpret their directives.
+We write program briefs that delineate a project’s size, character and organization and that remain relevant conceptual frameworks throughout the design process, while leaving sufficient latitude to the design team to adapt and reinterpret their directives.

 Urban Planning: We understand art institutions as key elements in urban development that play a growing role in reinvigorating city centers and anchoring new urban districts.
 We study each project in its urban and regional context and help institutions develop strategies that take full advantage of their urban potential.